Athletic Training- Bachelor of Science in Athletic Training

 Program Admission Requirements

-To enter the Athletic Training major, students must apply to and be accepted by the faculty of the Athletic Training Education Program (ATEP).
-Admission to the ATEP is limited due to accreditation enrollment restrictions.
+To enter the Athletic Training major, students must apply to and be accepted by the faculty of the Athletic Training Program (ATP).
+Admission to the ATP is limited due to accreditation enrollment restrictions.
 The pre-professional phase of the program occurs for one semester during the first year in KNH 182 where the student will be rotated through clinical experiences in Intercollegiate Athletics.
 They will observe and assist the staff Athletic Trainers and athletic training students in a variety of athletic training facilities with several different teams and athletes.
 All pre-professional athletic training students are required to complete an application to the program during Spring semester.
 The following criteria must be met to be considered for admission:

 - Documentation of signed Technical Standards in Athletic Training.